What Is the VIX? This 'Fear Index' is Used for Active Investing

 Generally speaking, implied volatility is expected to rise during times of heightened fear or uncertainty regarding the short-term direction of the market, whereas lower IV is correlated with investor complacency and positive price action for equities.

-Since VIX is a fairly straightforward measure of implied volatility on one of the most widely tracked U.S. equity benchmarks, a relatively higher VIX is said to indicate elevated fear among investors, while a relatively lower VIX suggests greater calm among market participants.
+Since the VIX is a fairly straightforward measure of implied volatility on one of the most widely tracked U.S. equity benchmarks, a relatively higher VIX is said to indicate elevated fear among investors, while a relatively lower VIX suggests greater calm among market participants.

 How can I trade the VIX?

-The real-time VIX values quoted in the financial media (aka the "spot VIX" or "cash VIX") should be regarded as statistics — and in light of this, VIX has no publicly listed shares and cannot be traded directly in the same way as a company's stock.
-That said, there are plenty of VIX derivatives and exchange-traded products available for those looking to add long or short volatility exposure to their portfolios.
+The real-time VIX values quoted in the financial media (aka the "spot" or "cash" VIX) should be regarded as statistics.
+The reality is the VIX has no publicly listed shares and cannot be traded directly in the same way as a company's stock.

-Given the differing factors driving the day-to-day action in each index, VIX and SPX are generally expected to maintain an inverse correlation with one another.
+Given the differing factors driving the day-to-day action in each index, the VIX and the SPX are generally expected to maintain an inverse correlation with one another.
 This historical relationship, alongside the well-publicized VIX highs that accompanied stock market crashes in 2008 and 2020, has driven investor interest in long VIX exposure as a "hedge" of sorts to offset a portfolio that's top-heavy on large-cap equities.

-Cboe lists options contracts that derive their value from short-term VIX futures, and call options on VIX can be used to hedge equity portfolios in the expectation that VIX and stocks will continue to diverge over time.
+The Cboe lists options contracts that derive their value from short-term VIX futures, and call options on VIX can be used to hedge equity portfolios in the expectation that VIX and stocks will continue to diverge over time.
 VIX calls and puts can also be used to bet on directional moves in the index itself, though traders should be aware of the unique expiry and settlement rules pertaining to VIX options.

 In addition to VIX options, various VIX-based exchange-traded products (ETPs) exist that track the price action of the index itself and/or some combination of its futures — whether directly, inversely or in a leveraged manner.
-Some of the more popular and active of these include the iPath Series B S&P 500 VIX Short Term Futures ETN (VXX), the ProShares Ultra VIX Short-Term Futures ETF (UVXY), and the Short VIX Short-Term Futures ETF (SVXY).
+Some of the more popular and active of these include the iPath Series B S&P 500 VIX Short Term Futures ETN (VXX), the ProShares Ultra VIX Short-Term Futures ETF (UVXY) and the Short VIX Short-Term Futures ETF (SVXY).

 That said, many VIX-based products may be suboptimal for the goals of casual investors due to structural concerns with the roll of underlying futures contracts, increased risk associated with leveraged and inverse ETPs, and more.
-As with any investing vehicles, traders should carefully consider the stated goals, suggested holding periods and liquidity of these instruments.

 Related content